 When the engine is running, the starter/generator functions as a generator.
 This is used for charging the battery and for the ignition system.
 Generated output is controlled by the voltage regulator at 14.25 - 14.75 V, without regard to engine speed.
 However, the charging current will vary depending on the condition of the battery.
 If it is fully charged, current is controlled at 3 to 5 amps.

 WIRING

-Before performing any test of wiring components, disconnect the battery cables from the battery to decrease the risk of electrical shock or explosion (see procedure in SAFETY section).
+components, disconnect the battery cables from the battery to decrease the risk of electrical shock or explosion (see procedure in SAFETY section).